 • securely use a computerised accounting system, passwords and backup routines.

 • understand ethical issues and sustainability

 • understand the double entry bookkeeping system and associated processes

 • process financial documents

 • maintain the journal and control accounts, reconcile balances and make corrections.

 Your diploma work will be assessed by a range of methods including assignments.
 Your A Level will be assessed by examination.

-Students should be aiming to progress on to one of the many different types of business-related or accounting degrees that are offered across the university sector.
+Students should be aiming to progress on to one of the many different types of business-related degrees that are offered across the university sector.